 The Mercurians were the first to use gravity control for communications.
 Holding a gravity beam focused across astronomical units was already done for ship drives.
 Modifying a weak beam to register on a mass detector was a simple modification.
 True beams could only be modulated fast enough for morse or crude audio, but nothing could stop them.
 Radio transmitters on Mercury were frequently blacked out by solar activity.
 The Mercurians implemented a massive upgrade to a gravity wave system.

-it was the Earth that used gravity control to invent the blaster.
+It was the Earth that used gravity control to invent the blaster.

 A two handed grip was recommended.
 If you were much below average size you just didn't fire one of the things.
 This reduced the blaster's appeal.
 Other problems were the waste heat and radiation that resembled small thunderclaps in an atmosphere.
 But most embarrassing was the darned thing's tendency to melt and take a few fingers with it.
 Energy technology just didn't scale down that small.

-The problem was partly solved by using resistors a cylinder.
-If the energy dump didn't proceed properly a resistor would blow before it got too bad.
+The problem was partly solved by using resistors in a cylinder.
+If the energy dump didn't proceed properly, a resistor would blow before it got too bad.
 It was an improvement as it usually only took one finger (and sometimes only the first joint).
 Nevertheless some officer somewhere wanted it to work so development continued.

 Then a bright boy decided the exploding resistors worked better as a design feature than a flaw.
 Power was dumped into a repulser generator.
 Some of it went into a resistor (usually a tungsten composite) that vaporized.
 The small stream of melted metal was 'blasted' away from the weapon and down a column of vacuum created by the repulsion beam a micro second before.
-The blast had the advantage of carrying waste heat away from the weapon and putting it to some good use. it was hoped the forces of entropy wouldn't notice.
+The blast had the advantage of carrying waste heat away from the weapon and putting it to some good use.
+It was hoped the forces of entropy wouldn't notice.

 The repulsion beam would hit the target with the force of a sledgehammer, knocking most people flat.
 The stream of molten metal (somewhat solid after a few meters would add injury to injury actually inflicting a burn and a possible electrical shock from plasma carried along with it.

 Blaster pistols held six shots.
 That was the number of shots judged to be safe for a firer's wrists.
 In practice users learned to reload the things quickly in a firefight.
 Rifle versions were soon produced.
 They didn't have anymore fire power but the recoil was easier to control.
-Some users added a hook under the barrel to let users brace the weapon on a wall oral and spare their shoulders somewhat.
+Some users added a hook under the barrel to brace the weapon on a wall oral and spare their shoulders somewhat.

 The Martian foe is more advanced in energy weaponry than Earth people and has a number of smaller and more powerful weapons including a 'disintegrator'.
 A disintegrator was capable of turning a human being into a problem for forensic specialists (with microscopes).
 The exact way waste heat was eliminated is still unknown.